-Although we use composite Gaussians as driving scene representation following~\cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street}, our approach significantly diffes from~\cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street}.
-Our approach presents a novel differentiable rendering method tailored to fisheye cameras and constructs a unified framework to learns unified 3D Gaussians by modeling multiple sensors and modalities.
-In contrast, \cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street} are designed for modeling driving scene with pinhole cameras only.
+Although we use composite Gaussians as the driving scene representation following~\cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street}, our approach significantly differs from~\cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street}.
+Our approach presents a novel differentiable rendering method tailored to fisheye cameras and constructs a unified framework to learn unified 3D Gaussians by modeling multiple sensors and modalities.
+In contrast, \cite{zhou2024hugs,zhou2024drivinggaussian,yan2024street} are designed to model driving scene with pinhole cameras only.
 Specifically, \cite{yan2024street} constructs composite street Gaussians as driving scene representation and employs tracking pose optimization to improve foreground object modeling; \cite{zhou2024hugs} employs composite Gaussians for holistic scene understanding with a unicycle model for foreground object modeling; \cite{zhou2024drivinggaussian} presents incremental 3D Gaussians and dynamic Gaussian graph for driving scene reconstruction.
 None of them simulates multiple camera models in a unified framework for driving scene reconstruction.
-Note that, post-processing or redistrotion is not a practical solution to 3DGS fisheye rendering in driving scene reconstruction, which yields suboptimal rendering quality in regions with a large FOV angle (see \cref{sec:exp_fisheye_simulation} for comparison with 3DGS+Undistort) and prevents each camera model from learning complementary information.
+Note that post-processing or redistrotion is not a practical solution to 3DGS fisheye rendering in driving scene reconstruction, which yields suboptimal rendering quality in regions with a large FOV (see \cref{sec:exp_fisheye_simulation} for comparison with 3DGS+Undistort) and prevents each camera model from learning complementary information.